 Some thought needs to go into building a gaming PC and it all starts with the CPU.
 The CPU will determine what motherboard you get, and the motherboard will determine what RAM and hard drives you can use.
 So which CPU is best these days when building a gaming PC?

-Intel’s Core i9-9900K (Coffee Lake) CPU is an 8 core, 16 thread CPU currently priced around $500.
+Intel’s Core i9-10900K CPU is a 10 core, 20 thread CPU currently priced around $500.
 Intel CPUs have been known to have better overall efficiency, but since the Ryzen 3900X has more potential performance due to its 8 extra cores, it seems like the better option.

 The choice in CPU here may come down to which motherboard you prefer.

 Which Graphics Card Will You Install In Your PC Computer